Union Institute & University

-Union Institute & University (UI&U) was a private online university that was headquartered in Cincinnati, Ohio.
-It also operated satellite campuses in Florida and California.
+Union Institute & University (UI&U) was a private nonprofit online university that was headquartered in Cincinnati, Ohio.
+In addition to being a pioneer in distance learning, it operated satellite campuses in California, Florida, and Ohio.
+It was founded in 1964 and closed in 2024.

-In early 2023, it began to experience severe financial challenges.
-Federal financial aid was withheld, it did not pay employees for many months, and it was evicted from its headquarters in Cincinnati for failing to pay rent.
-The university resigned its accreditation by the Higher Learning Commission effective June 25, 2024.
-It closed permanently on June 30, 2024.

 History

 Creation and growth

 Union Institute & University traced its origins to 1964, when the president of Goddard College hosted the presidents of nine liberal arts institutions at a conference to discuss cooperation in educational innovation and experimentation.
 The Union for Research and Experimentation in Higher Education was established by Antioch College, Bard College, Goddard College, Chicago Teachers North, Monteith Masson, New College at Hofstra University, Sarah Lawrence College, Shimer College, and Stephens College.
 The "discovery" of the English open education movement may have played a factor in the interest in progressive education.

 Samuel Baskin, a psychologist and educational reformer who served on the faculty of Stephens and Antioch colleges, was the founding president of the Union for Experimenting Colleges and Universities, Union Graduate School, and the University Without Walls.
 Margaret Mead, an anthropologist and author, was one of the institution's first professors.

 Renamed in 1969 as the Union for Experimenting Colleges and Universities, it focused on providing educational opportunities for non-traditional students whose needs were best served by a low-residency college experience, as well as those students who sought to conduct socially relevant research in an interdisciplinary manner.

 The Union Graduate School's doctoral programs were based on the British tutorial system and the first doctoral students were admitted in 1970.
 From its inception, the institution had a continuing emphasis on social relevance and interdisciplinarity of research.

 By 1971, five more colleges and universities joined the Union, bringing the total consortium to 22 schools of higher education.
 In 1975, the number of colleges in the University Without Walls network reached 34.
 In 1976, the offices moved from Yellow Springs, Ohio, where Antioch College was located to Cincinnati.

 The Union of Experimenting Colleges and Universities, or UECU, disbanded in 1982, but the University Without Walls remained in operation after a Chapter 11 bankruptcy in 1984.
 In 1989, the University Without Walls was renamed The Union Institute.